Amishmathur1/AceKaboo/README.md

 - [Contact](#contact)

 ## Overview
-Greencard allows green energy producers to sell their surplus energy, contributing to the sustainability of energy markets.
+Greencart allows green energy producers to sell their surplus energy, contributing to the sustainability of energy markets.
 Buyers can purchase energy directly from sellers via the platform, and all transactions are handled through blockchain to ensure transparency and security.
 A government agency oversees the physical storage and delivery of the energy to ensure compliance and reliability.

 ## Features
 - **Seller Platform**: Allows users to register as energy producers and list their surplus energy for sale.